 suspensions or expulsions area required.
 Should a member have privileges suspended on three (3)

 separate occasions, the Board reserves the right to revoke their membership for the remainder of the

 Parents or guardians, not lifeguards, are responsible for their children's conduct.
 Lifeguards have

 complete authority during pool hours and disregarding their instructions may jeopardize your

 Membership fees paid are not refundable.

-Lanes will be roped off for lap swimming between 6PM - 7PM Monday - Thursday, upon request.
-Lane closures during weekend hours will be at the discretion of the lifeguard.
+Lanes will be roped off for lap swimming between 6PM - 7PM, upon request.
+Lane closures for lap

-Please direct all suggestions or complaints, to email@example.com.
+Please direct all suggestions, questions, or complaints, to email@example.com.